 # run in new installation # If you have installed packages from repos other than CRAN # make sure to enable them setRepositories() load(file = "~/old-pkg-list.rda") new.pkg.list <- installed.packages()[is.na(installed.packages()[ , "Priority"]), 1] new.pkg.list <- as.character(new.pkg.list) missing.pkg.list <- setdiff(current.pkg.list, new.pkg.list) install.packages(missing.pkg.list)

 After installation we can check if there are any differences remaining.
 Possible causes of failure to install packages are: 1) a different set of repositories was selected, 2) some packages had been installed directly from a Git repository using functions from package ‘devtools’, 3) some packages are not compatible with the new version of R, and have been removed from CRAN meanwhile the maintainers update, and 4) some packages were installed locally from files and are not available at the default repositories.

 As a final step we may want to clean-up by deleting the file.
 I suggest not to delete this file immediately as it can still be useful.

 As a side note, be aware that the list of packages is just an R character vector.
 Above, we used save() to write the vector to a binary file.
 Alternatively, the vector can be saved to a text file using cat().
-The next chunk shows have to save the names one per line of a text file, by inserting a new line \n as separator.
+The next chunk shows how to save the names one per line to a text file, by inserting a new line \n as separator.